Towards Evaluating the Robustness of Visual State Space Models: Robustness of Vision State Space Models

 \subsection{Robustness against Natural Corruptions}

 We categorize natural corruptions into \textbf{information drop} and \textbf{ImageNet-based corruption benchmarks}.
 Information drop experiments assess models' robustness against various patch perturbations, such as occlusions, random patch drops, and patch shuffling, assessing their ability to handle partial information loss and local distortions.
 All information drop experiments are conducted on 5000 images from the ImageNet validation set, following~\cite{naseer2021improving}.
-ImageNet-based corruptions, on the other hand, are standard benchmarks that mimic real-world corruptions, including noise, blur, weather, background change, and digital-based corruptions at multiple intensity levels.
-We also demonstrate the robustness of \textbf{VSSM-based detectors and segmentation models} under natural corruptions.
+ImageNet-based corruptions mimic real-world issues such as noise, blur, weather, and digital corruptions at various intensities.
+We also evaluate \textbf{VSSM-based detectors and segmentation models} under these natural corruptions.